Sperm Wars looks at dating and sex from an evolutionary biology perspective and through the slightly controversial perspective of “sexual conflict“.

 The author says that since rape is common during wars, then men must all have a tendency for rape.

-If you have not read many books on evolutionary biology Sperm Wars will be an eye opener.
+If you have not read many books on evolutionary biology Sperm Wars can be a shocking eye-opener.

-There are many good concepts here, and you will learn a lot on psychology and people’s behavior.
+There are many good concepts here, and you will learn a lot about psychology and human behavior.

 It’s difficult to rate this book for me.

-Overall, I would give Sperm Wars a five stars for the value it gave me but one star to warn readers that they must do their own research with this book and that some information in here is highly misleading.
+Overall, I would give Sperm Wars four stars for the value it provided me the first time I read it, zero stars for scientific to warn readers that they must do their own research with this book.